Hotspot Lending Policy

 Any attempt to alter the configuration of the hotspot is strictly prohibited and may result in loss of borrowing privileges.

-Hotspot Availability
+Procedures/Hotspot Availability

 Hotspots should be returned to the adult circulation desk at the Charlton Library.
 Do NOT place the hotspot in the book drop.

-Hotspots should be returned with the power cord, SIM card, battery and case to the Library in the same good working condition as it was when it was checked out.
+Hotspots should be returned with the power cord, SIM card, battery, and case to the Library in the same good working condition as it was when it was checked out.

 If the hotspot is damaged or not working, return it to the library desk.
 Report the nature of the damage to a staff person.